jessepav/lacygoill-wiki-backup/vim/todo/new.md

    - `:help prop_list()` supports new keys in the optional argument `{props}`:
      `end_lnum`, `types`, `ids`
    - `:help win_move_separator()` and `:help win_move_statusline()`
+   - `:help writefile()` accepts a new 'D' flag (it deletes the written file after the current function has returned)

    - `:help expand()` accepts the `<script>` argument
    - `:help matchfuzzy()` and `:help matchfuzzypos()` accept a `limit` key in the `{dict}` argument